anmpahwa/TSP.jl/README.md

 This package uses Adaptive Large Neighborhood Search (ALNS) algorithm to find an optimal solution for the Traveling Salesman Problem given ALNS optimization parameters,
-- k̲   :   ALNS segment size
+- k̲     :   Number of ALNS iterations triggering operator probability update (segment size)
-- k̅   :   ALNS iterations
+- l̲     :   Number of ALNS iterations triggering local search
-- k̲ₛ  :   Local Search segment size
+- l̅     :   Number of local search iterations
-- k̅ₛ  :   Local Search iterations
+- k̅     :   Number of ALNS iterations
 - Ψᵣ    :   Vector of removal operators
 - Ψᵢ    :   Vector of insertion operators
-- Ψₛ  :   Vector of local search operators
+- Ψₗ    :   Vector of local search operators
 - σ₁    :   Score for a new best solution
 - σ₂    :   Score for a new better solution
 - σ₃    :   Score for a new worse but accepted solution
 - ω     :   Start tempertature control threshold
 - τ     :   Start tempertature control probability
 - 𝜃     :   Cooling rate
 - C̲     :   Minimum customer nodes removal
 - C̅     :   Maximum customer nodes removal
 - μ̲     :   Minimum removal fraction
 - μ̅     :   Maximum removal fraction
-- ρ   :   reaction factor
+- ρ     :   Reaction factor

 and an initial solution developed using one of the following methods,
 - Clarke and Wright Savings Algorithm   : `:cw_init`